sudorook/archlinux/README.md

 3) Install GNOME desktop environment (with GDM for login).

-4) Install Cinnamon desktop environment and Redshift (with LightDM for login).
+4) Install Cinnamon desktop environment and Gammastep (with LightDM for login).

 #### 6) Network tools
 ```